Harjot1Singh/harjot.me/src/content/blog/deploying-docker-containers-to-gke-using-terraform/index.md

 This will allow us to satisfy one of our earlier requirements of different configurations and regions per environment.

-Add the following to each file and change the project to match the project listed inside `credentials.json`.
+Add the following to each file:

 ```terraform
 locals {